Motorola Moto G57 Power

 • Both products have stereo speakers.

-• Both products have USB Type-C.
+• Both products have NFC support.

-• Both products have a fingerprint scanner.
+• Both products include a fingerprint scanner.

-• Both products have NFC.
+• Both products have a video light.

-• Both products have a rechargeable battery.
+• Both products have a dual-lens or multi-lens main camera.

-• Both products have a CMOS sensor in their cameras.
+• Both products have a CMOS sensor and support continuous autofocus during video recording.

-• Both products support slow-motion video recording.
+• Both products support phase-detection autofocus for photos and slow-motion video recording.

 Main Differences

-• Display type is LCD, IPS on Motorola Moto G57 Power and OLED/AMOLED on Xiaomi 15T 256GB.
+• Display type is LCD IPS on Motorola Moto G57 Power and OLED/AMOLED on Xiaomi 15T 256GB.

 • Screen size is 6.72″ on Motorola Moto G57 Power and 6.83″ on Xiaomi 15T 256GB.